juanmihidgar/Laboratory1Bonus/readme.md

 npm start
 ```

-And now you can run it in http://localhost:1234
+Now you can run it in http://localhost:1234